iankressin/tx-script/README.md

 # TXScript
-A simple, non-turing complete scripting language for sending EVM transactions.
+A simple, non-turing complete, sql-like language for sending EVM transactions.

 ## Sentence structure
 TXS supports a simple sentence structure for sending transactions.
 The sentence structure is as follows: